Layne28/Layne28.github.io/_publications/frechette_nanolett_2018.md

 ---
-title: "“Single-particle mapping of nonequilibrium nanocrystal transformations"
+title: "Unraveling kinetically-driven mechanisms of gold nanocrystal shape transformations using graphene liquid cell electron microscopy"
 collection: publications
 permalink:
 excerpt: 'We extended our kinetic Monte Carlo simulations from previous work to explore the mechanisms nanocrystal etching over a range of nonequilibrium conditions.'